 Our brand new education product, Moku:Go, inherits the same level of seamless API integration that enabled MATLAB Live Script Labs with Moku:Lab.
 This means all the benefits of Moku Live Script Labs are also available with Moku:Go.

-The combination of Moku:Go with Moku Live Script Lab is a timely new way to delivery practical labs in this new era.
+The combination of Moku:Go with Moku Live Script Lab is a timely new way to deliver practical labs in this new era.

 We would like to thank Associate Professor Salman Durrani for being the first to trial our Moku Live Script Labs.
 We would also like to thank Erasmo Scipione and Xianjun Zhen for setting up the hardware for all the labs, and Robert Edwards for setting up the network connection necessary for students to access Moku hardware.